Platform Risk: When Stripe or Wise Can Break You

 Stripe shows revenue flowing, but between that revenue and your bank sits an unmapped structure.
 When it breaks, income stops without warning.

-But payment rails feel like infrastructure only when they're working.
-When they break, they reveal themselves as what they actually are: third-party services controlled by entities with their own risk models, regulatory pressures, and commercial interests.
+I felt the same way running cross-border businesses for twenty years.
+Payment rails feel like infrastructure right up until they stop working.
+Then you realize they're third-party services controlled by entities with their own risk models, regulatory pressures, and commercial interests.

-Most platform-dependent founders have never mapped the structure that sits between their revenue and their bank account.
+Most platform-dependent founders have never mapped the structure between their revenue and their bank account.
 Here are five patterns that surface repeatedly in structural diagnostics.

-When one payment processor handles the majority of your revenue, your cash flow is structurally dependent on that processor's policies, compliance posture, and risk tolerance.
-The pattern is explored in depth in why your Stripe dashboard is not a structure.
+When one payment processor handles the majority of your revenue, your cash flow depends entirely on that processor's policies, compliance posture, and risk tolerance.
+Your Stripe dashboard is not a structure explains why this matters more than most founders think.

-This is distinct from "revenue concentration."
-Revenue concentration is a business metric — it describes where income comes from.
-Structural dependency describes what happens to your entire operation if the rail pauses, reviews, or terminates your account.
+Revenue concentration tells you where income comes from.
+Structural dependency tells you what breaks if the rail pauses, reviews, or terminates your account.
+One is a metric.
+The other is an existential risk.

-The distinction matters because structural dependency is invisible in financial statements.
-It only becomes visible when mapped against your entity structure, documentation readiness, and jurisdictional footprint.
+Financial statements won't show this.
+It only becomes visible when you map it against your entity structure, documentation readiness, and jurisdictional footprint.

-Switching processors or adding redundancy is a weeks-to-months process — the comparison of Stripe vs. Paddle vs. Lemon Squeezy maps what that switching process actually involves.
+Switching processors or adding redundancy takes weeks to months.
+The Stripe vs. Paddle vs. Lemon Squeezy comparison maps what that process involves.
 A freeze happens in hours.

-Founders often learn about redundancy only after a freeze.
-By then, the options are limited and urgency distorts decision-making.
-The mechanics of how freezes actually work — the cascade from frozen funds to missed payroll to damaged reputation — are worth understanding before the event.
+I've watched founders learn about redundancy the hard way, only after a freeze.
+By then options are limited and panic drives bad decisions.
+The mechanics of how freezes cascade from frozen funds to missed payroll to damaged reputation are worth understanding while things are still calm.

 How does your structure score?